 Upcoming School Events

-I’ll be speaking to students next summer in an innovative program launched by Cambridge Historical Tours.
+I’ll be speaking to students this summer in an innovative program launched by Cambridge Historical Tours.
 The group operates historical walking tours around Boston and Cambridge and is launching an immersive experience on the history and culture of Boston geared to high school students, who will take classes, go on tours, and conduct supervised research projects on various aspects of Boston history.

 These topics will range from Puritan settlements to immigrant neighborhoods, from the American Revolution to the Civil Rights movement, from maritime trade to the biotech boom, and from the Back Bay to the Big Dig.
 Programs will be based at the Commonwealth School and the central branch of the Boston Public Library, with visits on a daily basis to sites all over town.